-There has been one fixed-site blue cod potting survey (2010), and three random-site surveys off south Otago (2010, 2013, and 2018) (Beentjes & Fenwick 2019b).
-The random-site surveys in 2013 and 2018 replaced fixed-site surveys.
-Random surveys provide a more reliable indicator of stock status and will be used solely in the future off south Otago.
-The first survey in 2010 was designed to compare fixed-and random-site potting survey designs and used only three of the six strata (Beentjes & Carbines 2011), with catch rates in fixed sites double that from random sites (Table 13, Figure 8).
-The most recent random-site survey in 2018 had catch rates of 1.52 kg pot-1 (CV 28%), a sex ratio of 68% male, and mean lengths of 29.0 cm and 24.9 cm for males and females, respectively (Table 13, Figure 8).
-There was a four-fold drop in catch rates between 2013 and 2018 random-site full strata surveys with no overlap in the confidence intervals, and this was largely mirrored in the three strata survey.
+There has been one fixed-site blue cod potting survey (2010) and four random-site surveys off south Otago (2010, 2013, 2018, and 2022) (Beentjes & Fenwick 2019b, in prep).
+The south Otago surveys transitioned to fully random-site design in 2013.
+The first survey in 2010 was designed to compare fixed- and random-site potting survey designs and included only three of the six strata (Beentjes & Carbines 2011), with catch rates in fixed sites double that from random sites (Table 13, Figure 8).
+The most recent random-site survey in 2022 had catch rates of 1.94 kg pot-1 (CV 17%), a sex ratio of 70% male, and mean lengths of 26.5 cm and 23.1 cm for males and females, respectively (Table 13, Figure 8).
+There was a four-fold drop in catch rates between 2013 and 2018 random-site full strata surveys with no overlap in the confidence intervals, and this was largely mirrored in the survey analyses limited to the three 2010 strata.
+In 2022 catch rates were slightly higher than 2018, but not significantly (Figure 8).

-The sex ratio has varied from 60 to 70% male with no trend (Table 13) - a preponderance of males indicating high fishing pressure.
-The scaled length frequency distribution shapes for the random-site full strata surveys differed with 2013 having a strong juvenile mode and relatively more larger fish than 2018.
-Ageing is currently only valid for the 2018 survey (i.e., compliant with the blue cod age determination protocol, Walsh 2017) and showed strong modes at three, five, and eight years for both sexes, but particularly for males.
-This age structure mirrored that for north Otago in 2018.
-The 2018 random-site survey spawner-biomass-per-recruit ratio was 34% (assuming M = 0.17), indicating that the level of exploitation (F) of south Otago blue cod stocks was above the F{MSY} target reference point of $F{45\%SPR}$, in 2018 (over-exploited) (Table 13).
+The sex ratio from random-site surveys has varied from 57 to 70% male (70% in 2022) with no trend (Table 13)-a preponderance of males indicating high fishing pressure.
+The scaled length frequency distribution shapes for the random-site full strata surveys differed among years, driven mainly by recruitment of strong or weak juvenile modes with 2013 having an especially strong juvenile mode and relatively more larger fish than other random-site surveys (see Section 4.7 Future research considerations).
+Ageing is currently only valid for the 2018 and 2022 surveys (i.e., compliant with the blue cod age determination protocol, Walsh 2017).
+Both surveys were characterised by variable recruitment with strong cohorts often followed by weak cohorts.
+There was clear cohort progression between 2018 and 2022 for the 3 to 7 year age classes for both sexes, but particularly for males.
+The age structure in south Otago closely mirrored that of north Otago in both years.